-A fuel injection system is considered to be less susceptible to icing than the carburetor system, but impact icing on the air intake is a possibility in either system.
-Impact icing occurs when ice forms on the exterior of the aircraft, and blocks openings such as the air intake for the injection system.
+A fuel injection system is considered to be less susceptible to icing than a carburetor system, but impact icing on the air intake is a possibility in either system.
+Impact icing occurs when ice forms on the exterior of the aircraft and blocks openings, such as the air intake for the injection system.

-Advantages of fuel injection:
+The following are advantages of using fuel injection: